Find Cheap Health Insurance Quotes in Your Area

-Health Savings Accounts (HSAs) are only available to those in qualifying high-deductible plans—plans with a deductible of at least $1,350 for individuals and $2,700 for family coverage—so you might not see this as an option during your open enrollment period.
-But if you do, it’s worth taking advantage of it.
+Health Savings Accounts (HSAs) are only available to those who qualify for a high-deductible plan.
+But if you do qualify, it’s worth taking advantage of.
 HSAs let you put away pre-tax money indefinitely for medical needs.
 This lowers your tax bill at the end of the year, and in the off-chance that you don't ever need to use those funds for medical expenses, they're treated much like a traditional IRA.

 |Contribution limit||Age 55+|